abhinandan1999/Learning/Devops/Linux/Part 3: Common Tasks and Essential Tools.md

 *'{}': represents current path obtained using find, quotes are put as braces have special meaning to shell* <br>
 *';': represents end of command.*

-Used to create empty file and change file times
+* touch is used to create empty file and change file times
 ```
 touch <filename>
 ```

-Display file or filesystem status
+* Display file or filesystem status
 ```
 stat <filename>
 ```